 If this does not appeal, you can consider postponing the entire event.
 Do what makes you feel best.
 One thing to keep in mind is that no matter what you choose, social distancing measures will impact all weddings this year.
-You can still have a safe wedding ceremony if you maintain social distance.
+You can still have a safe wedding ceremony if you maintain social distancing.

 “Rules” Of The Ceremony

 Social distancing measures are put into place to keep everyone safe.
 Guidelines state that you should stand 2m, reduced to 1m away from anyone not in your household to ensure safety.
 Anyone feeling under the weather should not attend the wedding.
-It’s important to stay in well ventilated areas.
+It’s essential to stay in well-ventilated areas.
 In England, face coverings are required by law in most settings.
 From August 8, they also must be worn in places of worship, so if you’re getting married in a church, your attendees may need to wear a face covering.

 Open Communication To Vendors

 It’s vitally important to keep the lines of communication open to your vendors and suppliers.
 They are trying to go along with the flow just as you are, but they also have a business to run.
 You can work together each day as information flows out.
 Always have a Plan B. It’s important to prepare yourself for anything.
 Make sure to read your contracts.
 Ask if they have a contingent plan.
 The vendors will try to work with you every step of the way.
 If you stay in open communication, this will be easy as your big day approaches.